-During the cold winter months, many people crank up their heating system and put out space heaters to keep their houses toasty warm.
+During the cold winter months, many people crank up their heating systems.
+They also put out space heaters to keep their houses toasty warm.
 While heaters are necessary to chase away the chills, they can also be a dangerous source of injuries such as burns and carbon monoxide poisoning.
 Thus, staying safe with heaters is key to protecting you, your loved ones, and your home.

-The National Fire Protection Association (NFPA) estimates that in 2006 alone, 540 people died and another 1,400 were injured in heater-related accidents.
-Heaters caused about $943 million in direct property damage.
-Additionally, NFPA asserts that heaters are the primary cause of house fires in December, January, and February, and are second only to cooking fires during the other months.
+The National Fire Protection Association (NFPA) estimates that between 2016 and 2021, 480 people died and another 1,370 were injured in heater-related accidents.
+Heaters caused about a billion dollars in direct property damage.
+Additionally, NFPA asserts that heaters are the primary cause of house fires in December, January, and February.
+They are second only to cooking fires during the other months.

 Before you turn on your heater, make sure that it is laboratory-tested for safety.
 These tests make sure that the product follows certain safety standards.
 Also, purchase one with a grill guard to help prevent burns.
 Unless it is a portable space heater, consider having a professional heating service install the item to make sure it’s properly done.
 Lastly, think about putting carbon monoxide sensors in your home to alert you if carbon monoxide levels reach a dangerous level.

-Place a space heater at least three feet away from everything flammable, and do not place flammable materials within three feet of a permanent heater.
-Double-check the wiring, and use heavy duty extension cords if necessary.
+Place a space heater at least three feet away from everything flammable.
+Do not place flammable materials within three feet of a permanent heater.
+Double-check the wiring, and use heavy-duty extension cords if necessary.
 Do not run the power cord under rugs or carpets.
 Lastly, never leave portable heaters on and unattended.

 Contact Us